Bureaus

 911 Dispatch Division

-The sheriff’s office operates the emergency communications center in Plymouth.
+The sheriff’s office operates the Emergency Communications Facility (ECF) in Plymouth.
 The center handles over 600,000 emergency and non-emergency calls each year.
 Emergency calls include fires, accidents, crimes, and health crises.

-The center is one of the largest consolidated dispatch centers in the upper Midwest.
+The ECF is one of the largest consolidated dispatch centers in the upper Midwest.
 It handles calls for over 50 law enforcement agencies, fire departments, and emergency medical service providers.

-The communications center also houses a radio system.
-The radio system allows direct communication between different law enforcement agencies.
+The ECF also houses a radio system that allows direct communication between different law enforcement agencies.

 Enforcement Services Division